luftmensc/protobuf_cpp_python_implementation/README.md

 1. **Run the setup script:**

+   It takes around 2-3 minutes to download and build the Protobuf library.

    ```./setup.sh```

    after the installation, if you made changes in cpp and just want to build: